 The NAFTA division is characterized by strong underlying demand, driven by steady economic growth in the U.S. The division's shipments and pricing have been negatively impacted by competition from cheap steel imports.
-However, with U.S. trade authorities imposing antidumping duties on steel imports from a number of countries, the division's shipment and pricing is expected to recover sharply in the initial part of the forecast period.
+However, with U.S. trade authorities imposing antidumping duties on steel imports from a number of countries, the division's shipments and pricing are expected to recover over the forecast period.

 Overcapacity in the steel industry

 Overcapacity in the steel industry has hit margins for many operators, as steel mills globally are running at around 70% of their actual capacity on average.
 While this saves some costs, there are significant fixed costs that cause margins to compress when capacity is not optimal.
 As demand bounces back and capacity is optimized, we expect a recovery in margins for the likes of ArcelorMittal.